suffolklibraries/lgc/content/collections/events/ayush-sinha.md

     content:
       -
         type: text
         text: 'Occasionally, the Art Gallery is closed to the public.
-If you are travelling specifically to see an exhibition, please call the Box Ooffice on 01284 758000 before your visit.'
+If you are travelling specifically to see an exhibition, please call the Box Office on 01284 758000 before your visit.'
   -
     type: paragraph
   -